brichins/affinity_tester/README.md

 make node-scaleup
 ```

-Final step: when done kill the client with CTRL-C then delete the deployments and services used for this test
+**Final step**: when done kill the client with CTRL-C then delete the deployments and services used for this test
 from your Kubernetes cluster with

 ```